 From its earliest days, Bryn Mawr has had an international reputation in classical languages.
 It was among the first institutions to offer doctorates in classical philology to women in the United States.
-Today, the College is home to a lively community of graduate students, both women and men, who are interested in various aspects of the civilizations of ancient Greece and Rome; and its name is known to classicists worldwide through the Bryn Mawr Classical Review, the second-oldest electronic book-review journal, which is received by over 10,000 subscribers around the globe.
+Today, the College is home to a lively community of graduate students, both women and men, who are interested in various aspects of the civilizations of ancient Greece and Rome; and its name is known to classicists worldwide through the Bryn Mawr Classical Review, the second-oldest electronic book-review journal, which is received by more than 10,000 subscribers around the globe.

 Study at Bryn Mawr

-In support of its commitment to studying literary and historical texts in their cultural as well as literary contexts, the Department offers two fellowships each year toward summer study in Italy or Greece, preferably at the American Academy in Rome or the American School of Classical Studies in Athens.
+In support of its commitment to studying literary and historical texts in their cultural as well as material contexts, the department offers two fellowships each year toward summer study in Italy or Greece, preferably at the American Academy in Rome or the American School of Classical Studies in Athens.
 These fellowships were established in honor of Professor Emerita Mabel Lang, whose own work forms a palmary example of this approach.
 The fellowships are normally reserved for students who will complete the M.A. degree in the academic year preceding the summer in which they plan to go abroad.

-Bryn Mawr's Classics collection, housed in the award-winning Rhys Carpenter library, is one of the best in the country and offers access to a wide range of electronic resources such as
+Bryn Mawr's Classics collection, housed in the award-winning Rhys Carpenter library, is one of the best in the country and also offers access to a wide range of electronic resources such as

 - L’Année Philologique

 - Thesaurus Linguae Graecae Online